-- 78. Salva Kiir Mayardiit became the President of GoSS on 11 August 2005, following the death of John Garang.
-As stipulated in the CPA, the SPLM Chairman shall be the First Vice President and shall at the same time hold the posts of the President of the GoSS and Commander-in-Chief of the SPLA. - 79.
+- 84. Salva Kiir Mayardiit became the President of GoSS on 11 August 2005, following the death of John Garang.
+As stipulated in the CPA, the SPLM Chairman shall be the First Vice President and shall at the same time hold the posts of the President of the GoSS and Commander-in-Chief of the SPLA. - 85.
 Riek Machar was appointed Vice President of GoSS on 19 August 2005.
-Abdout Agua Jok was appointed Secretary-General of the GoSS Council of Ministers on 18 October 2005. - 80.
+Abdout Agua Jok was appointed Secretary-General of the GoSS Council of Ministers on 18 October 2005. - 86.
 Pending the adoption of the Interim Constitution of Southern Sudan, the care-taker Government of Southern Sudan (GoSS) was established on 22 October 2005 and sworn-in on 24 October.
 Each of the ten states was represented at the ministerial level.
 Nevertheless, the composition of the GoSS was criticized as lacking in inclusiveness, as some of the smaller tribes were not represented.
-Southern Muslims were also excluded, while women held only two of the 22 ministerial portfolios. - 81.
-On 24 October 2008, the Southern Sudan Legislative Assembly approved a supplementary budget to the amount of 3.08 billion Sudanese pounds to cover military spending for the calendar year.
-Media quoted GoSS Minister of Finance as saying that the money was needed to cover expenditure by the army, which spent all it original budget by July.
-Earlier on 17 October 2008, the GoSS Council of Ministers passed a 3.96 billion Sudanese pound budget for 2009 for Southern Sudan and is awaiting final approval from SSLA.
-According to GoSS Minister for Information and Broadcasting, the budget was developed after considering the development needs of the region.
-(10/08) - 82.
+Southern Muslims were also excluded, while women held only two of the 22 ministerial portfolios. - 87.
 On 31 May 2009, the President of GoSS reshuffled the Southern Sudan cabinet, and appointed three new Ministers.
-(05/09) In addition, he also reshuffled the State Governments of Lakes, Jonglei and Western Equatoria, on recommendations from the respective State Governors A list of the current members of GoSS can be found in Annex 13.
-(06/09)
+(05/09) In addition, he also reshuffled the State Governments of Lakes, Jonglei and Western Equatoria, on recommendations from the respective State Governors.
+A list of the current members of GoSS can be found in Annex 13.
+(06/09) - 88.
+The President of GoSS issued a decree, effective 2 March 2010, relieving all his ministers and reappointing some of them as caretakers with limited responsibilities.
+The decree will remain in force until a government is formed following the elections scheduled in April 2010.
+The decree also applies to the state caretaker governors, state ministers and county commissioners.
+(03/10)

-1.2 - The GOVERNMENT OF Southern Sudan
+1.2 - 7BThe GOVERNMENT OF Southern Sudan